 - Students may earn up to 12 hours of academic credit through internships, 6 of which may be applied to one's major.
 The other 6 hours may be used as electives.

 - Departmental approval is required to register an internship.
-Students may arrange their own internships or be considered for one of the following sites.
+Students may arrange their own internships or contact the internship coordinator for their major for information on positions available through the department.

 - Interns may receive compensation, but many of the positions available through the department are uncompensated.